 As AG member Bert Krages recently wrote: "Signing over your copyright is a bad proposition, even if the contract has a provision stating that the copyright will be returned to you once the book goes out of print.
 The reason is that if the press sells or otherwise transfers ownership to another party, that party will own the copyright free and clear of any obligation to return it to you or pay you royalties.
 On the other hand, if you retain the copyright and license it to the press, then even if another party assumes ownership of the contract, that party is still obligated to comply with the terms of the publishing agreement.
 Publishers don't have a compelling business need to acquire the author's copyright.
 A license gives the publisher every freedom it needs to profit from publishing the book."

-• End the Discount Double-Cross (AG, 11-15-16) Publishers routinely use contract provisions to slash authors’ royalties to mere pennies per copy sold.
+• End the Discount Double-Cross (AG, 11-15-16) "Special" book sales must not be at the author's expense.
+Publishers routinely use contract provisions to slash authors’ royalties to mere pennies per copy sold.
 So-called “deep discount” clauses stipulate that a publisher’s sale at a discount of over 55%, for example (a number that appears to be the new standard), the author’s royalty suddenly drops from, say, 15% of list price to 15% of the far smaller amount the publisher actually receives.
 With a clause like this in effect, why would any rational publisher maintain a higher wholesale price when a lower one would deliver 25% more to its bottom line—entirely at the author’s expense?...The documented decline in authors’ incomes stems in part from these unconscionable reductions in royalty payments.
-Scroll down on Authors Guild page for what you (or your agent) should hold out for on a book contract.<

 • Half of Net Proceeds Is the Fair Royalty Rate for E-Books (7-9-15) See Checking In on the Digital Royalty Debate (Rachel Deahl, PW, 12-6-13) "By finding ways to keep their top authors in-house without raising the e-book royalty rate above 25%, the big houses have, in effect, killed the debate.
 And this comes at a time when most publishers’ profits have improved because of e-books.
 Richard Curtis, a literary agent and founder of the e-book publisher E-Reads, repeated an oft-said refrain when he noted that “the 25% [e-book royalty] rate has been the chief cause of publishers’ return to prosperity.”
 Argue for 50%, not 25%, on ebook royalties.